react-static/react-static/docs/api.md

   - `activeClassName: String` - The class to add to the link when it is active.
   - `activeStyle: String` - The style to add to the link when it is active.
   - `prefetch: Boolean || String` - Whether or not to automatically prefetch this link's page.
 Defaults to `true`.
 Can also be set to `data` or `template` to only preload that specific resource
+  - `scrollToTop: Boolean` - Set this to `false` if you do not want the page to scroll-to-top automatically after navigation.
+Defaults to `true`
   - Any other prop set to the link will be forwarded to `<a />` or react-router's `<Link>` component, depending on their destination

 Please familiarize yourself with [React-Router's Link and Navlink](https://reacttraining.com/react-router/web/api/) component to take full advantage of this component!